The-Perl-Cottage-Guild/wxPerl-Helper/readme.md

 ## The Perl Lazarus Project

-There is no direct equivalent to Lazarus IDE in the Perl ecosystem.
+There is no direct equivalent to Free Pascal's Lazarus IDE in the Perl ecosystem.

 In practice, building GUI applications for Windows in Perl requires assembling a working stack: